Intercept

 • Hydration and caffeine intake data

-• Food craving and impulse interception records (food, quantity, time, pause duration and outcome)
+• Food craving and impulse interception records

 2.2 Behavioral & Emotional Data (Sensitive)